Objectives of the service

 Planetary protection and Life-supporting system technology

-Through the UK Space Agency Exploration programme (UKSAG22_0006), a porous plasma reactor through which air can pass was developed.
-The porous plasma reactor can generate plasma-activated air and inject it rapidly into a water sample through a membrane system.
+Through the UK Space Agency Exploration programme (UKSAG22_0006), porous plasma reactor through which air can pass had been designed.
+The developed porous plasma reactor can generate plasma-activated air and inject it rapidly into a water sample through a membrane system.
 Reactive oxygen species (ROS) in the plasma-activated air were used to inactive pathogens and decompose chemicals.
-It was demonstrated that the system can inactivate 100% of E.coli K-12 and decompose 95% of chemical compounds in water samples.
+It was demonstrated the system can inactivate 100% of E.coli K-12 and decompose 95% of chemical compounds in water samples.

 Current Status